-In 1972, a letter was sent to from Mount Saint Mary's Seminary.
+In 1972, a letter was sent to Father John Kinsella, Director of Vocations, from Mount Saint Mary's Seminary.
 It said, "I have already spoken to you about Michael Barnes, and I have not as yet contacted the psychiatrist."
 There is no indication that any action was taken.